jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 The client-server architecture aids productivity by permitting the option of having different clients devour the responses from an API on the server.
 These clients could be anything from Single Page Applications (SPAs), portable applications, to non-interactive clients such as CLIs or Daemons.

-These days, most JavaScript applications are packaged and deployed as Single Page Applications running on Vanilla JS, Vue, React, Polymer, Angular, consuming and pushing information to a backend app running on the server.
+These days, most JavaScript applications are packaged and deployed as Single Page Applications running on vanilla JavaScript, Vue, React, Polymer, Angular, consuming and pushing information to a backend app running on the server.
 The front end/back end model of developing software is very common and goes way beyond the JavaScript community.

 ## Introduction to GraphQL